FarhanMS123/WebServer/README.md

 ![status success](https://img.shields.io/badge/status-success-green)

 This is an http server using and extends from express app.
 The modules included in this app is most uses by many developper and recommended modules from express.
 I also use `app.engine` to support new extensions.
-It also support request over https proxy.
+It also support request over https protocol.
 This app also could be act as proxy server and pass request to another server.
-This could help you if you have another server to process data.
-If you activate this in settings, it would disable file response built-in modules.
+This would help you if you have another server to process data.
+If you activate it in settings, it would disable built-in modules which is handle file response.
 You should modify script below to reenable it manually.

 ## Installation